WAP Systems and Labeled Subshifts: Dynamical properties of

 Since $\Phi$ is the preimage operator with respect to the map $x[\cdot]$, it commutes with union.
 So the equation for a limit ordinal $\b$ follows because it is assumed, inductively, to hold for all $\a < \b$.
-The equations are analogous to those of (\ref{tow32}) with intersection replaced by union.